JohnReeves/bcs-ciphers/more-ciphers.md

 * make it robust against people doing silly things
 * find better ways of coding html, css & javascript

-`Pro-Tip` Don't add everything at once and share your ideas :-)
+`Pro-Tip` Don't add everything at once, check all the time using form feedback and console.logging, and share your ideas :-)

 ## 2. More ciphers

 ### Morse code

+The Morse Code functionality shows you how to use `JSON` to hold your alphabet.

-Morse code replacing each letter with a `dot` and `dash` sequence so that the words can be keys in by a human and transmitted down a cable.
+Morse code replaces each letter with a `dot` and `dash` sequence so that the words can be keys in by a human and transmitted down a cable.

 ```javascript
 let morse_code =